chevere/docs/components/ClassMap.md

 # ClassMap

-The ClassMap component is in charge of collecting full-qualified class names.
+The [ClassMap](../reference/Chevere/Components/ClassMap/ClassMap.md) component is in charge of collecting full-qualified class names.

-[ClassMapInterface](../reference/Chevere/Interfaces/ClassMap/ClassMapInterface.md) describes the interface for the component in charge of defining a ClassMap.

 ## Creating ClassMap